Install the App?

 znetdkMobile.messages.ask('Asking for the user', 'Do you really want to do it right now?', null, function(isYes) {

 var buttonPressed = isYes ?
-'YES' : 'NO';
+'Yes' : 'No';

 alert('Click on ' + buttonPressed + ' button');